 Fingal’s modern County Hall was designed by Bucholz and McEvoy Architects, and was completed in 2000.
 It was awarded “Irish Concrete Society Award” in 2001.

 County Hall was built on the site of Swords House, the former manor house of the Taylor family.
 This Anglo-Norman family arrived in Swords from France in the 13th century.
 It was once the home of a man beatified by Pope John Paul II in 1992.
 That man was Francis Taylor, born in Swords in 1550. in 1595 he was elected as Dublin’s mayor.
-He married the daughter of a prominant family, the granddaughter of a Lord Mayor of Dublin.
+He married the daughter of a prominent family, the granddaughter of a Lord Mayor of Dublin.
 He was an ardent Catholic, and refused to convert to the Protestant faith despite extreme pressure.
-He was jailed for 7 years in 1614 because of his religious faith, and died there.
+He was jailed for 7 years in 1614 without charge or trial because of his religious faith, and died there.
 A statue of Francis Taylor and his grandmother-in-law, the Blessed Margaret Ball, who had died for her faith in that same prison in 1584, stands outside St Mary’s Pro-Cathedral in Dublin city.
 She too was beatified in 1992.

-Later, John Taylor took part in the unsuccssful Catholic Confederation Wars.
+Later, John Taylor took part in the unsuccessful Catholic Confederation Wars.
 The forces he had gathered at Swords Castle in 1642 were defeated in that year, and he was exiled to Connaught.
 His brother became the owner in 1664.

 Swords House stayed in the possession of the Taylors until the 19th century.
 In 1833, Jane Elizabeth Taylor married a Forster, and their son inherited the house.
 He became a colonel in the British army, and allowed WWI British soldiers to stay at his home.
 He was the final owner of Swords House.
 He died unmarried in 1915 and the line ended.
 As the years passed, the house became derelict until it finally burned down in the mid-1980s.
 It was acquired by Dublin County Council, and turned into a park before being chosen as the site of Fingal County Hall offices.

-Swords House was of red brick and cut stone. the first floor was underground, and a flight of steps led up to the front door on the second floor.
+Swords House was of red brick and cut stone.
+The first floor was underground, and a flight of steps led up to the front door on the second floor.